 Our most popular itinerary traverses the varied wilderness of the west coast of America, experiencing nature's transformation from pristine alpine forests to expansive arid deserts.
 Marvel at Yosemite's granite cliffs, the spectacular Antelope Slot Canyon and explore Zion and Bryce Canyon's winding trails and discover the hidden secrets of the Navajo nation on an included back roads tour of Monument Valley.
 With a visit to the awe-inspiring Grand Canyon, the Western Dream enjoys the finest national parks and adventurous activities to make this one amazing west coast American holiday.

-Back to USA Tours
+Back to Texas & South West Tours

 Experience the Old West in the heart of the Navajo Nation, Monument Valley a sacred land to those who call it home.

 Traverse a high plateau to Bryce Canyon National Park.
 "Mysterious", "breath-taking" and "out of this world", are only a few of the descriptions offered by past visitors to describe this fascinating natural amphitheatre.

 Explore the city of San Francisco and walk over the Golden Gate Bridge.